johnpuddephatt/oclt/_pages/crofts-court.md

 ---
 layout: page
 title: Share Offer - Crofts Court
-subtitle: Become a Community Investor and Bring New Affordable Homes to Oxford!
+subtitle: Become a Community Investor and Bring New Affordable Homes to Oxfordshire!

 ---
 **Our Share Offer launched on 2 November 2022.**

 WE NEED YOUR HELP AND INVESTMENT!

-There is currently a housing crisis in Oxford.
-It is ranked the second least affordable city in Britain.
+There is currently a housing crisis in Oxfordshire.
+The city is ranked the second least affordable city in Britain.
 Oxford's affordability ratio is 15.3, meaning that average house prices are 15.3 times that of average salaries.
 Amongst other factors this has been fuelled by over 900 houses in the city being second homes (nearly 3,000 in the county) alongside a surge in the number of holiday lets.

 This is not good enough for the workers who sustain our city!